sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-forecast-synchronous/hcpps-sapui5-ps-forecast-synchronous.md

 The library will contain a function where:

-  - we process the call to the "Dataset List" SAP Cloud Platform predictive services and return the list of registered dataset.
+  - we process the call to the "Dataset List" SAP Cloud for predictive services and return the list of registered dataset.
-  - we process the call to the "Dataset Description" SAP Cloud Platform predictive services and return the dataset detailed description.
+  - we process the call to the "Dataset Description" SAP Cloud for predictive services and return the dataset detailed description.

 These functions will be triggered either on a click or row change event on the table added previously from the main controller.